Nabû-mukin-zēri

 Nabû-mukin-zēri, inscribed ^{md}AG-DU-NUMUN, also known as Mukin-zēri, was the king of Babylon 731–729 BC.
-The Ptolemaic Canon gives his name as Χινζηρος.
+The Ptolemaic Canon gives his name as Χινζηρος (Chinzēros).
 His reign was brought to its eventual end by the capture of the stronghold of Šapia by the forces of the Assyrian king Tukultī-apil-Ešarra III (Tiglath-Pileser III) (745–727 BC).
 The chief of the Chaldean Amukanu tribe in southern Babylonia, he took advantage of the instability which attended the revolt against Nabû-nādin-zēri and deposed its leader, Nabû-šuma-ukîn II.

 History

 The fortuitous discovery in 1952 of a cache of diplomatic correspondence in the chancery offices of the Northwest Palace in a room designated as ZT 4 at Kalhu, modern Nimrud, by archaeologists led by Max Mallowan, has shed much light on events of the Mukin-zēri rebellion.
 Of the more than three hundred tablets uncovered, a group of more than twenty letters and fragments concerned the events in Babylonia which led to Assyrian intervention and subsequent annexation of the region around 730 BC.
 They paint a picture of Babylonia riven by splits and rivalries among the various Aramaic, Babylonian and Chaldean factions.

 Soon after the Amukanite removed his predecessor from the throne and seized it for himself, Tukultī-apil-Ešarra directed his efforts to the removal of the usurper using all available means at his disposal.
 A letter describes the outcome of a mission to Babylon to win over the support of the city's elders.
 The Assyrian delegation of two officers, Šamaš-bunaya and Nabû-namir, was forced to conduct its diplomacy outside the gates of the city, in full view of Nabû-mukin-zēri's representative, Asinu.
 “Why do you act in a hostile manner towards us for their sake?
 They belong among the Chaldeans!
 It is the Assyrian king who can show favors towards Babylon, maintaining your civic privileges!”